Brent Urban: Professional career

-Hamilton Tiger Cats
+Pre-draft

-Urban was selected by the Hamilton Tiger-Cats in the second round, 15th overall, of the 2013 CFL Draft.
-The club would hold his rights if/when he decides to play in the Canadian Football League.
+Urban was selected by the Hamilton Tiger-Cats of the Canadian Football League (CFL) in the second round, 15th overall, of the 2013 CFL draft.
+The club would hold his rights if/when he decided to play in the CFL.

 Baltimore Ravens

-Urban was selected by the Baltimore Ravens in the fourth round (134th overall) of the 2014 NFL Draft, after dropping because of his injury history.
+Urban was selected by the Baltimore Ravens in the fourth round (134th overall) of the 2014 NFL draft, after dropping because of his injury history.
+Urban is the 26th Canadian to ever be drafted to the NFL.
 As a rookie, he played at defensive end in a 3-4 defense.
 He sustained a torn ACL in training camp.
 He was placed on injured reserve on August 25, 2014.

 On August 8, 2015, Urban tore his biceps muscle in training camp and was placed on injured reserve with the designation to return.
 He returned to practice on November 9 and was officially added to the active roster on November 25, 2015.
 In his first NFL game in Week 12 against the Cleveland Browns, Urban blocked a potential game-winning field goal as time expired, while teammate Will Hill recovered it and returned it for the game-winning touchdown.
 He appeared in the last 6 games of the season as a backup defensive end, making 11 tackles and one sack.

 In 2016, Urban played in all 16 games as a backup defensive end, recording 10 tackles, 2 sacks and two passes defended.

 In 2017, he started the first 3 games at right defensive end.
 In Week 3, he suffered a Lisfranc foot injury which required surgery.
 He was placed on injured reserve on September 27, 2017.

 On March 6, 2018, Urban signed a one-year contract extension with the Ravens for $2.35 million.
 He started all 16 games at right defensive end, posting 27 combined tackles, 0.5 sacks, and two passes defensed.